smsUTAR/CourtEaseV8/README.md

 5. Created 2 new Models (Court and Booking)

 6. Created 2 new database migrations (make sure u migrate both by specifying the paths)

+As of 18 April 2025,
+1. Created contact.blade.php and route to contact us page.